FERPA

 The University can share financial aid information with a parent in accordance with the Federal regulation.

-In the case of all stated exceptions, one should consult a University official, supervisor, or the recognized FERPA authority before considering any disclosure that is not expressly permitted by the law.
+In the case of all stated exceptions, Elmhurst employees should consult a University official, supervisor, or the Office of Registration & Records before considering any disclosure that is not expressly permitted by the law.

 FERPA permits disclosures of information in a health or safety emergency if considering the circumstances and available information, sharing information is necessary to protect the health and or safety of a student or other individual.